Share this article:

 You can track your period using WomanLog.
 Download WomanLog now:

-Oestrogen increases during the first half of the menstrual cycle, peaking rapidly and dropping sharply just before ovulation.
+Estrogen is a hormone that increases during the first half of the cycle, peaking rapidly and dropping sharply just before ovulation: when you are feeling at your best.
 Progesterone levels rise and fall in more of a bell curve over the course of the second half of the cycle.
-As these two hormones rise and fall to regulate the reproductive cycle, a woman’s emotional response to the world around her fluctuates.
+As these two hormones rise and fall to regulate the reproductive cycle, a woman’s emotional response to the world around her may fluctuate.

 Is it the physical discomfort?